- Location: Oregon

 - Brokers must also provide a statement to the buyer or lessee if there is a brokerage fee added to the purchase price or capitalized cost of the vehicle and the fee was negotiated with the seller or lessor for the buyer or lessee.

-- Leasing companies: Rental or leasing companies may register new vehicles owned by the company for one or two-year periods for $28 and $55 respectively.
+- Leasing companies: Rental or leasing companies may register new vehicles owned by the company for 1-year or 2-year periods for $28 and $55 respectively.
 The shorter initial registration is limited to passenger vehicles only, including electric and hybrid vehicles.

 - Oregon Trail plates.